haskell-lang/haskell-lang/static/markdown/linux-install.md

 ### Arch Linux

-To install GHC from the official repos on Arch Linux:

-Update your mirrorlist:
+The official repos on Arch Linux (extra, specifically) contain packages `ghc`, `cabal-install`, `happy`, `alex`, `haddock`.
+To install them,

+1) Update the mirrorlist and the system itself

-    sudo pacman -Syy
+    sudo pacman -Syu

-Download and install:
+2) Download and install:

-    sudo pacman -S cabal-install ghc happy alex haddock
+    sudo pacman -S ghc cabal-install happy alex haddock

+Of course you can choose to omit the system upgrade and simply do

+    sudo pacman -Sy ghc cabal-install happy alex haddock

+As a responsible arch user you know the inherent risks, i am certain.